ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 desired state vs actual state and takes action to reach the desired state.
 Using the SDK Go, the controller performs CRUD operations and resources are managed in IONOS Cloud.
 See [diagram](diagram.png).

-In this Proof of Concept of the IONOS Cloud Provider, we will create a DBaaS Postgres Cluster resource in the IONOS Cloud.
+In this Proof of Concept of the IONOS Cloud Provider, we will create a DBaaS Postgres Cluster resource and Compute Engine Resources in the IONOS Cloud.

 ## Prerequisites